afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w5-notes.md

     - the roots of the denominator are called `poles` of the system

 **Controller and compensator**
-- Control algorithms can vay from simple to complex
+- Control algorithms can vary from simple to complex

 - Some simple algorithms, widely used in industry :
   - Lead-lag controllers